When considering your career in the Army, it is vital to consider the Army promotion timeline when you plan.

 However, a Corporal, despite being the lowest rank possible for a noncommissioned officer, is more about leadership.

-Finally, you must have a security clearance that coincides with your MOS.
+You also need a security clearance that matches your MOS.

 Sergeant (E-5)